BeppeInfo/BeppeInfo.github.io/_posts/2016-08-01-tools_trade.md

 Now we can run our new and shiny **configure** script and then call **make**, in the hopes that we didn't break anything...

 *It kinda worked here.
-The build was completed (Yay!) but I had some execution issues that I need to investigate.*
+I had some execution issues that I need to investigate, but building went until the end (Yay!).*

 To be fair, I'm probably still behind schedule, since last month kept requiring more academic effort then expected (*I can't get some vacation, for goodness sake !*).
 But assimilating the necessary tools to successfully integrate my project to **Scilab**'s' main tree was definitely an important milestone in delivering a functional product.